-- HIV data in Zambia is collected through health management information systems (HMIS), DHIS2, and national surveys like ZDHS. - MoH oversees data reporting, from sub-national to national level with support from implementing partners and CSOs. - MoH to lead coordination efforts with implementing partners to promote collaboration and sharing of lessons learned for scaling up initiatives. - Priority indicators for monitoring new PrEP products include initiation rates, persistence, reasons for discontinuation, and adverse events, with a focus on understanding impact and improving service delivery.
+- HIV data in Zambia is collected through health management information systems (HMIS), DHIS2, and national surveys like Zambia Demographic and Health Survey (ZDHS). - MoH oversees data reporting, from sub-national to national level with support from implementing partners and CSOs. - MoH leads coordination efforts with implementing partners to promote collaboration and sharing of lessons learned for scaling up initiatives. - Priority indicators for monitoring new PrEP products include initiation rates, persistence, reasons for discontinuation, and adverse events, with a focus on understanding impact and improving service delivery.